cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 Inputs:
 - pkS, server public key (n, e)
 - msg, message to be signed, an octet string
+- salt_msg, the 32 octets random salt used to salt the message
 - blind_sig, signed and blinded element, an octet string of length kLen
 - inv, inverse of the blind, an octet string of length kLen